JanWilczek/wolf-sound-blog/_posts/2021-05-07-circular-vs-linear-convolution.md

 ### An Important Conclusion

 We have seen that the circular convolution somehow distorts the linear convolution.
 But in our example, $x$ was circularly shifted, not completetely destroyed.
 Moreover, all but the first sample were valid samples of the linear convolution.
-Thus, we might suspect that sufficiently lenghtening $\pmb{x}$ and $\pmb{h}$ with zero-padding would allow us to obtain the linear convolution out of the circular convolution result.
+Thus, we might suspect that sufficiently lengthening $\pmb{x}$ and $\pmb{h}$ with zero-padding would allow us to obtain the linear convolution out of the circular convolution result.
 This is the basis of **fast convolution** algorithms, which will be discussed in one of the following articles.

 # Circular vs. Linear Convolution